 Professional lifeguard cover from May to September, service located on Peter’s Point.

-Godrevey is quite well known for its clean up sets that seem to come from nowhere and catch everybody out.
+Godrevy Beach is quite well known for its clean up sets that seem to come from nowhere and catch everybody out.
 The peak also moves around a fair bit which works both ways – you can spend all day chasing it around or alternatively sit and wait for the wave of the day to come and find you.
-For some reason the beach attracts weird forms of surf craft, i.e. canoes and goat boats!.
+For some reason, the beach attracts weird forms of surf craft, i.e. canoes and goat boats!.

-Well equipped, pleasant cafe located in the car park
+- Well equipped, a pleasant cafe located in the car park